 Catalysts are at the heart of the chemical industry.
-The recent advances in R&D in the sector include development of metallocenes, zeolites, catalysts for deep desulfurisation, etc. CSIR has contributed significantly to this area by not only developing improved versions of catalysts used by the Indian chemical industry but also novel zeolite catalysts such as Encilites.
+The recent advances in R&D in the sector include the development of metallocenes, zeolites, catalysts for deep desulfurization, etc. CSIR has contributed significantly to this area by not only developing improved versions of catalysts used by the Indian chemical industry but also novel zeolite catalysts such as Encinitas.
 The catalysts have been successfully commercialized not only in India but also abroad.

 - Asymmetric synthesis